Free Initial Assessment

 A cohabitation agreement provides legal protection to couples who live together but who are not married or in a civil partnership.

-It is a common myth that couples who cohabit for any reasonable period of time are entitled to an element of protection in the form of “common law marriage”.
+There is a common misbelief that couples who cohabit for any reasonable period of time are entitled to an element of protection in the form of “common law marriage”.
 This is not the case.

-Cohabiting couples have little legal protection if they separate.
+Cohabiting couples have limited legal protection if they separate.
 That is why it is vital that couples who are planning to cohabit take steps to protect their respective financial positions.

 Is a cohabitation agreement legally binding?

 Cohabitation agreements that set out the financial and property arrangements of a couple are enforceable by law.
-However, it is important that an agreement is properly drafted to make sure there are no disagreements about its validity or enforceability if a relationship ends.
+However, an agreement must be properly drafted to make sure there are no disagreements about its validity or enforceability if a relationship ends.

 Our family lawyers have extensive experience in preparing cohabitation agreements.
-We will carefully draft an agreement that is tailored to your circumstances ensuring that you are financially protected whatever happens in life.
+We will carefully draft an agreement that is tailored to your circumstances, guaranteeing your financial security regardless of life’s circumstances.

 We offer a Free Initial Assessment so you can talk to one of our experts to find out how we can help.
 There is no charge and no obligation whatsoever.